Munich massacre: Early life and memorial for Anton Fliegerbauer

-Fliegerbauer was born in Westerndorf, Lower Bavaria and grew up on a farm with his two siblings.
-He originally attended Agricultural school before taking up an apprenticeship with the Bavarian State Police.
-Fliegerbauer was appointed as police officer of the Municipal Police Munich to the rank "Polizeiobermeister" (Policeuppermaster) on 19 November 1970.
-In 1964 he met his future wife who he then married in 1966 and two years later they had a son, Alfred.
+Fliegerbauer was born in Westerndorf, Lower Bavaria, and grew up on a farm with his two siblings.
+He initially attended agricultural school before taking up an apprenticeship with the Bavarian State Police in 1963.
+In 1964, he met his future wife, whom he married in 1966.
+Two years later, they had a son named Alfred.
+On 19 November 1970, Fliegerbauer was appointed to the rank of Polizeiobermeister (police sergeant) in the Munich Municipal Police, stationed in the Implerstraße police district.

-During the 1972 Munich Olympic Games, Fliegerbauer was assigned to a riot police unit.
+During the Olympics, Fliegerbauer was temporarily assigned to a Bavarian Readiness (Riot) Police unit (Bayerische Bereitschaftspolizei).
+On 5 September, he was recalled to his police district and proceeded with a 30-officer support team in the direction of Munich-Riem Airport.
+Midway, they were informed that their destination was Fürstenfeldbruck Air Base, where the Munich police had planned to rescue the nine Israeli hostages held by eight Black September terrorists.
+Their initial task was to set up barriers at the airbase: no one was allowed in, no one was allowed out.

+As the situation evolved, Fliegerbauer and two other colleagues were instructed to take up positions at the foot of the airbase control tower, crouched behind a wall, directly across from where the two Bell UH-1 helicopters transporting the hostages and terrorists would land.
+Armed with their standard police-issue 6-shot Walther PP sidearms, a spare magazine each, and one radio between them, they were to provide fire support for the snipers on the airfield.
+Amid the gunfire that ensued, Fliegerbauer's team leader (Zugführer) Arved Semerak recalled standing 20 m away when Fliegerbauer was fatally hit by a stray bullet from the hostage-takers.
+In the chaos, Semerak did not notice what had happened until paramedics began attending to Fliegerbauer.
+According to Simon Reeve, author of One Day in September, Fliegerbauer had fired less than half the rounds in his magazine when a stray bullet from the hostage-takers struck him in the side of the head, killing him.

-Fliegerbauer was buried on 8 September after a "well attended" civic funeral attended by the Mayor of Munich Georg Kronawitter and Prime Minister of Bavaria Alfons Goppel with wreaths laid on behalf of West German Chancellor Willy Brandt and West German President Gustav Heinemann.
+Fliegerbauer was buried on 8 September after a civic funeral.
+The ceremony was attended by the Mayor of Munich, Georg Kronawitter, and Prime Minister of Bavaria, Alfons Goppel, with wreaths laid on behalf of Brandt and President Gustav Heinemann.

-In a memorial service held at Fürstenfeldbruck Air Base in 2012, commemorating the 40th anniversary of the Munich massacre, Fliegerbauer was remembered alongside the eleven members of the Israeli delegation slain by the terrorists.
+At a memorial service held at Fürstenfeldbruck Airbase in 2012, commemorating the 40th anniversary of the Munich massacre, Fliegerbauer was remembered alongside the eleven members of the Israeli delegation killed by the terrorists.

-During 2016 Fliegerbauer was memorialized at the Olympic Village in Brazil.
+In 2016, Fliegerbauer was memorialised at the Olympic Village in Brazil.

-On the memorial to the massacre erected at Olympiapark (Munich), Fliegerbauer is described in a sentence that reads, "The police failed in this attempt, and the operation ended in disaster.
+On the memorial to the massacre erected at Olympiapark in Munich, Fliegerbauer is described in a sentence that reads, "The police failed in this attempt, and the operation ended in disaster.
 All of the hostages and the German police officer Anton Fliegerbauer, as well as five of the terrorists, died."